Gilgamech/website/www/2022/March.md

 # [03/13/2022](#03132022) - Historical Labor.

 I made myself a challenge last week, to see if I could output 25 history videos, covering a large chunk of the historical compendium.
 It turns out I bit off more than I could chew.
-But I built a "video factory" learned a lot in the process:
+But I built a 'video factory' learned a lot in the process:

 1. Screenshot the page and add to GIMP.
 This is roughly 960x540, and expands nicely on HD video.
 Then create a new layer foreach of the history items in the image.
 This step takes like 5 minutes.
 2. Foreach layer, rectangle select the item, then invert.
 Painbrush black 60% opacity to deluminate the others.
 Second pass to add the Big G Gear stamp, same settings.
 Third pass to snap these into PNGs.
 Each of these operations is a one-click mouse macro.
 This step takes like 5-10 minutes.